Health Disparities and Opportunities During the COVID-19 Pandemic

 Nurses, advanced practice providers, physicians, emergency responders, pharmacists, medical technologists, respiratory therapists, physical/occupational therapists, infection prevention specialists, data/quality specialists, and more.

-Cindy Hou DO, MA, MBA, FACOI, FACP, FIDSA
+Cindy Hou, DO, MA, MBA, FACOI, FACP, FIDSA

-Infection Control Officer
+Infection Control Officer and Medical Director of Research

-Jefferson Health, New Jersey
+Jefferson Health – New Jersey

 No relevant financial relationships to disclose.